Visit Beautiful Isla Cardona

 Our Trip

-We met the Waterland Adventures boat at 8am on the far west side of La Guancha boardwalk.
+We met the Waterland Adventures boat on the far west side of La Guancha boardwalk.
 They take a maximum of 20 people on their boat, so there’s plenty of room for everyone.
 The boat has benches under a covered roof, to keep the sun off, but that is really a non-issue as the ride to this island takes less than 10 minutes.

 Once you get to Isla Cardona, there is no dock, so they anchor just a few feet off-shore, and you have to jump in the water (waist-deep) and walk up to the beach.
 They also ask that you participate in a “bucket brigade” — a line of people standing in a line from the boat to the beach — to help pass everyone’s stuff for the day from boat to the beach.
 It all worked well, everyone helped, and our stuff stayed dry.